layanwaleed12/simple-uber-app/README.md

 o	The stack navigator initializes with the SplashScreen, which transitions automatically to the HomeScreen after a brief delay.
 ________________________________________
 ## Extra Information
-•	Default Credentials:
-o	Username: guest
-o	Password: 1234

 •	Location Permissions:

 o	Ensure to grant location permissions for features like route selection and ride options.

-•	Notification Permissions:
-o	Notifications are enabled for reminders and updates.
+•	Password: 10 digits

 ________________________________________
 ## Future Work

 1. Multilingual Support:

 o	Introduce multiple language options .

 2. Improved UI/UX:

 o	Update the interface for a more modern and interactive user experience.

-3. Enhanced "With Me" Feature: o	Expand this feature to allow scheduled rides and better community engagement. o	Make the "With Me" feature a regular option for daily trips.
+3. Enhanced "With Me" Feature:

+o	Expand this feature to allow scheduled rides and better community engagement.

+o	Make the "With Me" feature a regular option for daily trips.

 ________________________________________